-The Wyoming statewide summative assessment is offered in Spanish audio and text in-Grades 3-10 have a Spanish audio version for the mathematics and science assessments.
-For grades 9-10 there are Spanish text and audio options.
-The grade 11 assessment is mandated by state law to be a standardized college readiness exam, and this assessment has Spanish audio versions of the mathematics and science sections, as well as for general test directions.
+The Wyoming statewide summative assessment is offered in Spanish audio and text in Grades 3-10 for the mathematics and science assessments.
 Fully translated Spanish versions of ELA assessments are not available due to any such translation representing a change in the overall construct of the assessment.